Best CRM for Lower Middle Market M&A Teams in 2026

 The requirements for an LMM deal team are genuinely different from what enterprise sales teams need.
 The core list looks like this:

-• Relationship tracking, not just contact records.
+- Relationship tracking, not just contact records.
 Who introduced whom.
 Who knows the CFO.
 Which banker last spoke to this founder, and what did they discuss.
+This matters most when a banker leaves the firm; the relationship history needs to stay with the team, not walk out the door with one person.

-• AI assistance for summarization, drafting, and triage.
-Small teams cannot afford to spend hours on administrative work.
+- AI assistance for summarization, drafting, and triage.
+Small teams cannot afford to spend hours on administrative work, and the bar is time saved per week, not a feature checkbox on a sales deck.

 What LMM teams do not need: territory management, CPQ, lead scoring built for high-volume SDR workflows, or a $50,000 per year license with a year-long contract.